Lakers vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Additional Lakers Insights & Trends

-- Los Angeles is 7-3 against the spread and 6-4 overall over its past 10 games.
+- The Lakers have gone 5-5 in their last 10 contests, with a 7-3 record against the spread during that span.

-- In their past 10 games, the Lakers have hit the over six times.
+- In their past 10 games, the Lakers have hit the over five times.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.